DO-Solutions/os-k8s/README.md

 4. **[Helm](https://helm.sh/docs/intro/install/):** The Kubernetes package manager, Helm, should be installed to manage Kubernetes applications.
 5. **[Basic Knowledge](https://kubernetes.io/docs/concepts/):** Familiarity with Kubernetes, Helm, and DigitalOcean's managed services.

----

-These links will guide users to the relevant resources to set up the prerequisites for the project.

 ## Use Case

 This project is ideal for scenarios where you need a centralized logging solution to monitor and analyze logs from various applications running in a Kubernetes cluster.
 Whether you are managing a small set of applications or a large-scale infrastructure, collecting and forwarding logs to a dedicated OpenSearch cluster helps in: